Monday, July 21, 2025

 Wednesday, March 26, 2025

-If these Neo-marxist, true believing "professors" kept this nonsense to themselves it might be tolerable.
-But, like true believers everywhere, they yearn to share, even impose, their beliefs on others.
-Consequently their lectures rival the Bible pounding of Billy Graham, even though evangelization is most decidedly NOT their job.
-Professors communicate settled knowledge, pose intelligent questions, and lead penetrating discussions.
-In short, they teach.
-These new-breed academics only preach, then preach some more.
+If these dogmatic, true believing "professors" kept this nonsense to themselves, it might be merely amusing.
+But, like true believers everywhere, they insist on imposing, their beliefs on others.
+In consequence their lectures rival the sermonizing of Billy Graham.
+And they do this even though evangelization is most decidedly NOT in their job description.

 I recall a professor of a meagerly attended Russian language program pacing anxiously outside his classroom door ten of so minutes after class was supposed to begin.
 He would glance at his watch, then look up and down the hall, hoping a latecomer or two might supplement his sparse attendance.
 Only a few ever did.
 But you can bet those few who did could count on a passing grade even if they attended irregularly.